Shailendra1703/Miro/README.md

 Miro requires the following permissions:

-- `activeTab`: To interact with the currently active tab.
+- `background`: To monitor Web Request (HTTP Request) in background.
 - `notifications`: To send desktop notifications when a response is complete.
+- `webRequest`: To monitor Web Request Events.

 ## Contributing